mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 These are the key things that will happen during this phase:

 * **Outpatient BMT Clinic** - You'll start making daily visits to the outpatient BMT clinic.
-* **Conditioning Regimen** - You'll receive high-dose chemotherapy to kill your cancer.
+* **Conditioning regimen** - You'll receive high-dose chemotherapy to kill your cancer.
 The chemotherapy will also kill the cells in your blood and damage your immune system.
 * **Learn about side effects** - The side effects of chemotherapy are significant.
 Take time to learn about the side effects you'll experience by reading this guide in full along with accompanying information.
 * **Monitoring temperature and fluid intake** - Your caregiver will take your temperature every 4 hours and will monitor how much you drink.
 Your caregiver will record this information in a diary.
 Your healthcare team will check this information when you and your caregiver come to the clinic.
 * **Learn about sexuality and transplantation** - Learn about the impact that treatment and transplantation can have on your sexuality.
-* **Rest day (Day −1)** - You will come to the clinic for an evaluation.
+* **Rest day (Day −1)** - You'll come to the clinic for an evaluation.
 * **Transplantation (Day 0)** - You'll visit the clinic.
 Your stem cells will be taken from storage and thawed.
 They will then be infused into your body through your catheter.
 This is your transplant.

 We cover each of these activities in detail later in this section.